Insight

 A: Bare Trusts are the simplest form of trusts and are a halfway house between outright ownership and a full trust.

-They can be a useful conduit for lifetime gifts for minors, and any transfer to a Bare Trust requires the transferor to survive 7 years failing which the value of the gift to the Bare Trust is brought into account for the purposes of Inheritance Tax on their death.
+They can be a useful conduit for lifetime gifts for minors, and any transfer to a Bare Trust requires the transferor to survive 7 years failing which the value of the gift to the Bare Trust is brought into account for the purposes of Inheritance Tax (IHT) on their death.

 For Income Tax and Capital Gains Tax (CGT), the beneficiary is treated as owning the underlying asset, so they can use their full personal allowances (rather than the reduced rates that apply to Discretionary Trusts – see below), although there is one exception to this: when a parent puts assets into a Bare Trust for the benefit of their minor children, the parent is assessed on the income of the assets in the Bare Trust until their child turns 18.